contourpy/contourpy/docs/benchmarks/rendering.rst

 For the ``random`` dataset above the performance of ``serial`` varies significantly by ``LineType``.
 For ``LineType.SeparateCode`` all three algorithms take about the same time.
-The calculation time for these was about 1.3 seconds, so here the rendering takes almost 90% of the total time.
+The calculation time for these is about 1.2 seconds, so here the rendering takes almost 90% of the total time.
 This is much more than for ``simple`` as the rendering is much more complicated.

 The ``LineType`` that do not include `Matplotlib`_ kind codes are slower.
 You must generate these